jbemmel/srl-snmp-set/README.md

 NOTE: !!
+This repository is no longer being maintained, please contact your Nokia representative for support !!

+NOTE: !!
 This code now requires SR Linux 23.10 or later, older versions no longer supported !!

 # How to use Perl and gNMIc to extend the SR Linux net-snmp module with SET commands to enable/disable interfaces